 In this brief summary of what has been the 4th season 2017-2018 we will not reiterate all the information that you can find on this website, so we are going to limit ourselves only to the list of activities and, especially, we are going to notice the small details, which could have gone unnoticed and which are relevant for us.
 The list of exhibitions is as follows:

-- • Within the programming of LABi 02 (Laboratory of thought, creation and diffusion of the image, second edition), the following exhibitions:
+• Within the programming of LABi 02 (Laboratory of thought, creation and diffusion of the image, second edition), a set of activities fruit of the collaboration with the Master in Photography, Art and Technique of the Polytechnic University of Valencia, under the care of a team of students of the Master; the following exhibitions:

 All the information about these exhibitions is on this website.
 But let’s delve into the small details.
 On November 10, 2017 it was presented at the IVAM, by the Art and Environment Research Center of the Polytechnic University of Valencia (José Albelda, Chiara Sgaramella, Estela de Frutos and Lorena Rodríguez-Mattalía), with the participation of La Posta Foundation, the biannual itinerant festival INNER NATURE EXHIBITION that will arrive in La Posta this fall.
 A call for video-creation directors with a special attention to the environment, this time focused on the water problem.
 We, who have participated in the selection of the works included in the sample, we already know them, but we are expectant about what will be the reception.
 To do this, we will organize a set of activities around the sample that will allow us to evaluate the results.